BRL-BCM/CTD/README.md

 4. Calculate similarity between two node subsets, using a metric based on mutual information.

 ## References
 Thistlethwaite, L.R. et al. (2019).
 CTD: a method which interprets multivariate perturbations identified in molecular profiles by identifiying highly connected nodes in disease specific co-perturbation networks.
-In review.
+In preparation.